bzg/covid19-floss-initatives/README.md

 # List of initiatives/repositories

-This repository aggregates Free/Libre Open Source initiatives.
+This repository aggregates Free/Libre Open Source initiatives about Covid19.

-We collect only **initiatives with source code**, not with data.
+We collect only **initiatives with source code**, not just with data.

 # What you can do

-- Enhance the descriptions of each initiative.
+- Add an english description Enhance for each initiative.

+- Add other relevant information (like related website).

-- Explore these resources for more links:
+- Explore other similar resources to add more links:
 	- <https://fs0c131y.com/covid19-tracker-apps/>

 # How to contriute